 The rotation has two important parts: the mentored experience and the supplemental experiences.

 The mentored experience should include direct research patient contact, working with study staff, attending lab meetings and clinics, and more.

 The supplemental CTRE experiences are intended to enhance the mentored experience.
 Except for attending an IRB meeting, these experiences are not mandatory as long as the student is getting sufficient exposure through their mentored experience.

 How do I find a mentor?

-This is the hardest question.
-The mentor has to be an experienced investigator who is conducting hands-on human research.
+The mentor has to be an experienced investigator who is conducting actively enrolling clinical trials.
 We can constitute a mentoring team if there is no single mentor who qualifies in a field the student is interested in.
 You need to identify 1-2 specific areas of interest (a topic, disease, specialty), be as specific as possible, you can also identify 2-3 people you would like to work with.
 Then take those choices to Mary Samuels who coordinates the program and she can assist you in setting up your mentorship for this rotation.